texas-robocamp/texas-robocamp.github.io/tutorials/arduino.md

 <div style="background-color:rgba(255,0,0,0.5)">
 <b>RED CUP: Upload Obstacle Avoidance Code [Tutorial 2]</b>
 <p></p>
-<p>Once you've got the car moving, flip your cup to red so that a counselor can verify that you've got it working.</p>
+<p>Once you've got the robot moving, flip your cup to red so that a counselor can verify that you've got it working.</p>
 </div>